-8) Position match delay.
+0.9 Position match delay.

 After the bridge has reached its position, this will give an extra delay before the indication "system ready" is given to pt 10 of J5.
-Also, only after that time, the selector is active again.
-It is used if signals are fixed on or besides the FY/TT.
-They will have an extra delay before they will be on.
 The number is in 10th of second, so 50 will be 5 seconds.
+This delay shows in action of right hand display